handley-lab/anesthetic/docs/source/samples.rst

-The important extension to the :class:`pandas.Series` and :class:`pandas.DataFrame` classes, is that in anesthetic the data frames are weighted (see :class:`anesthetic.wpandas.WeightedSeries` and :class:`anesthetic.wpandas.WeightedDataFrame`), where the weights form part of a :class:`pandas.MultiIndex` and are therefore retained when slicing.
+The important extension to the :class:`pandas.Series` and :class:`pandas.DataFrame` classes, is that in anesthetic the data frames are weighted (see :class:`wpandas.core.WeightedSeries` and :class:`wpandas.core.WeightedDataFrame`), where the weights form part of a :class:`pandas.MultiIndex` and are therefore retained when slicing.

 Mean, standard deviation, median, quantiles, etc.